rgb-lab/FACSPy/README.md

 Automated flow-, spectral-flow- and mass-cytometry platform

 ## Installation
 Currently, FACSPy is in beta phase.
+A pypi distribution will be available once the beta phase is completed.

 To install, first clone this repository to your local drive via your terminal:

 ```shell